rumps/core/README.md

 and overrides anything that is specified in `options`.

 ### `rump.taskPrefix = prefix`, `rump.setTaskPrefix(prefix)`
 Add prefix on Gulp task names.
-For example, if you set the prefix to `'rump`, then the task names will become `rump:build`, `rump:watch`, etc. **Set this property before invoking** `addGulpTasks()`**.**
+For example, if you set the prefix to `rump`, then the task names will become `rump:build`, `rump:watch`, etc. **Set this property before invoking** `addGulpTasks()`**.**